X-Mansion: Post X-Men: Schism

 After Wolverine dies in the "Death of Wolverine" storyline, Spider-Man becomes a guidance counselor in the series Spider-Man and the X-Men.

 X-Haven

 Under the All-New, All-Different Marvel re-branding, X-Haven was a sanctuary founded by Storm and her Extraordinary X-Men to protect mutants from the Terrigen Mist.
-The Jean Grey School for Higher Learning was temporarily teleported to a pocket dimension within Limbo with the help of Doctor Strange, Scarlet Witch, and Wiccan.
-It also has magical defenses created by Magik to repel demons.
+The Jean Grey School for Higher Learning is temporarily teleported to a pocket dimension within Limbo and given magical defenses created by Magik to repel demons.

 The Xavier Institute for Mutant Education and Outreach

 Kitty Pryde moves the school to New York and renames it as the Xavier Institute for Mutant Education and Outreach.
 The Mansion is demolished after the events of Extermination.

 Post-Krakoan Age: From the Ashes

-As a result of Professor X betraying mutantkind and turning himself into the authorities, the X-mansion undergoes renovations by the US government to be converted into a correction facility known as Graymalkin Prison.
-Led by Dr. Corina Ellis, Graymalkin Prison not only captured mutants, but tortured and weaponized them too.
-Ellis unleashed these mutants, known as the Graymalkin Trustees, to do her bidding.
+After Professor X is imprisoned, the X-Mansion undergoes renovations by the US government and is converted into a correction facility known as Graymalkin Prison.
+Led by Corina Ellis, Graymalkin Prison houses mutant prisoners, who are released to do Ellis's bidding.